wso2/docs-choreo-dev/en/docs/tutorials/connect-your-existing-ballerina-project-to-choreo.md

      2. In your terminal, navigate to the root directory of your GitHub repository and issue the following commands:

+        !!! note
+            Before issuing these commands, you need to check whether the `<MODULE_ROOT>/.githooks/pre-commit` file exists.
+If it does not, contact our Support team.

          - `chmod +x <MODULE_ROOT>/.githooks/pre-commit`
          - `git config core.hooksPath <MODULE_ROOT>/.githooks`